 How to set up filesystem encryption is a matter of personal taste - in particular the cryptsetup options.
 Below notes assume Linux booted off the external SD card and the eMMC flash is accessible via /dev/mmcblk1.

-o Prerequisites: the kernel needs to be recompiled with kernel config DM_CRYPT (either built-in or as a module) and the splash screen needs to be disabled as it would hide the password dialog.
-How to recompile the kernel is discussed in its own section above and how to disable the splash screen is discussed in the tips and tricks section further down.
+o Prerequisites: the kernel needs to have config DM_CRYPT enabled (either built-in or as a module) and the splash screen needs to be disabled as it would hide the password dialog.
+Since version 4.4.210, DM_CRYPT is enabled by default and no custom kernel is necessary.
+How to compile a custom kernel is discussed in its own section above and how to disable the splash screen is discussed in the tips and tricks section further down.

 o shrink the root filesystem, adjust the root partition size and create a new partition for /home and optionally for swap and expand the root filesystem, again

 # fsck -f /dev/mmcblk1p2 # resize2fs -M /dev/mmcblk1p2 resize2fs 1.44.1 (24-Mar-2018) Resizing the filesystem on /dev/mmcblk1p2 to 1803781 (4k) blocks.
 The filesystem on /dev/mmcblk1p2 is now 1803781 (4k) blocks long.

 - set partition /dev/mmcblk1p2 to the desired new size (make sure its equal/larger than the shrank root filesystem, here 1803781*4/1024/1024=6.88GB) and create a further partition for the home filesystem and optionally swap.

 # fdisk /dev/mmcblk1 Device Boot Start End Sectors Size Id Type /dev/mmcblk1p1 * 32768 163839 131072 64M c W95 FAT32 (LBA) /dev/mmcblk1p2 * 262144 244277247 244015104 116.4G 83 Linux